storybookjs/react-native/docs/src/pages/basics/quick-start-guide/index.md

 * [HTML](/basics/guide-html/)

-If you prefer a guided tutorial to reading docs, head to [Learn Storybook](https://www.learnstorybook.com) for a step-by-step guide (only available for React).
+A tutorial is also available at [Learn Storybook](https://www.learnstorybook.com) for a step-by-step guide (only available for React).